Le-Marcelo/Le-Marcelo/README.md

 ### 🪶About me

 👋 Hey everything ok?
 Welcome to my Github profile.
-📚 I'm actually studying System Development and Analysis on **FATEC** and i'm currently in the 4º Semester!
+📚 I'm currently studying System Development and Analysis on **FATEC** and i'm at the moment at the 4º Semester!
 💼 I'm looking for my first job in this field.

 ### 🔭 What do you will find here